-We are required to consider whether the Commissioner and Chief Constable have made proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
+We are required to consider whether the Authority has made proper arrangements for securing economy, efficiency and effectiveness in its use of resources.
 The NAO issues guidance to auditors that underpins the work we are required to carry out and sets out the reporting criteria that we are required to consider.
 The reporting criteria are:

-- Financial sustainability How the Commissioner and Chief Constable plans and manages their resources to ensure they can continue to deliver its services - Governance How the Commissioner and Chief Constable ensure that they make informed decisions and properly manage their risks - Improving economy, efficiency and effectiveness How the Commissioner and Chief Constable uses information about their costs and performance to improve the way they manage and deliver their services
+- Financial sustainability How the Authority plans and manages its resources to ensure it can continue to deliver its services - · Governance How the Authority ensures that it makes informed decisions and properly manages its risks - Improving economy, efficiency and effectiveness How the Authority uses information about its costs and performance to improve the way it manages and delivers its services

-At the planning stage of the audit, we undertake work to understand the arrangements that the Commissioner and Chief Constable have in place under each of the reporting criteria and we identify risks of significant weaknesses in those arrangements.
+At the planning stage of the audit, we undertake work to understand the arrangements that the Authority has in place under each of the reporting criteria and we identify risks of significant weaknesses in those arrangements.
 Although we describe this work as planning work, we keep our understanding of arrangements under review and update our risk assessment throughout the audit to reflect emerging issues that may suggest significant weaknesses in arrangements exist.